willdurand/willdurand.github.io/_drafts/on-pretty-printers.md

 line (_flat_ layout) and, when that isn't possible, the _broken_ layout, which describes how to break the content on multiple lines, should be preferred.

+### Example: pretty-printing JavaScript

-Let's take an example with the JavaScript function definition below, taken from [my very own implementation of Wadler's algorithm in JS][demo-project]:
+In order to better understand how things work, let's take an example with the JavaScript function definition below, taken from [my very own implementation of Wadler's algorithm in JS][demo-project], which we are goint to format with that same implementation:

 ```js
 const renderDocument = (doc, fits = DEFAULT_FITS, indentPrefix = DEFAULT_INDENT_PREFIX) => {}
 ```

-Parsing this definition with [`espree`][espree] gives the following AST (some properties have been removed for brevity):
+In order to format this code, we first need to parse it.
+Using the JavaScript parser [`espree`][espree], we get the following AST (some properties have been removed for brevity):

 ```js
 Node {